Kakarot-2000/Sentiment_Analysis_API/README.md

 ```

 ## How to Improve Accuracy :
-One approache is to use an Attention based model like Transformers.
+One approach is to use an Attention based model like Transformers.
 RNNs and LSTMs are more difficult to train as compared to Transformers
 as they require a lot more memory-bandwidth for computation.
 Hence they cannot utilize hardware acceleration.